darshil0/ai-prompts-2025/README.md

 ## 🙏 Acknowledgments

 Special thanks to the AI community for inspiration, feedback, and testing.
-This collection has been refined with:
+This collection has been refined with Claude 3.5 Sonnet, GPT-4 & GPT-4 Turbo, and Gemini Pro.
-- Claude 3.5 Sonnet
-- GPT-4 & GPT-4 Turbo
-- Gemini Pro

 ---